groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cad-to-ebook.md

         - icon: "far fa-file-CAD"
           title: " About CAD File Format"
           content: |
             CAD stands for Computer Aided Design.
 The term CADD (for Computer Aided Design and Drafting) is also used.
 It is used for a 3D graphics file format and may contain 2D or 3D designs.
 CAD file is a digital file format of an object generated and used by CAD software.
 A CAD file contains a technical drawing, blueprint, schematic, or 3D rendering of an object.
-There may be other CAD tools that can be used to create, open, edit and export these .cad files to more widely used CAD drawing file formats.
-Below we are going to discuss about the most popular CAD File Formats and the most recommended software that can open, modify and convert it other popular formats.

           link: "https://docs.fileformat.com/cad/"